Smart meter data via API in Austria

 Consent comes before the data

-Consent is valid for a defined period of up to three years and can be revoked at any time.
-For the API this means: your software triggers the consent process, while the confirmation itself comes from the customer via their grid operator.
+Consent is valid for the period defined in the request and can be revoked at any time.
+Historical readings can be requested for up to three years into the past.[3]
+For the API this means: your software triggers the consent process, while in the online process the confirmation itself comes from the customer via their grid operator.
 Build this intermediate step firmly into your onboarding flow.

 One REST API for every grid operator